Ardoyne Youth Enterprise

 More films on our Facebook page, including concerts from our Virtual Music Festival 2020.

-- OCN Level 2 awards in Mental Health Awareness, Youth Leadership, Youth Work Practice
+- OCN Level 2 awards in Youth Leadership, Youth Work Practice, Mental Health Awareness, Youth Justice, Diversity and Good Relations, Relationships and Sexual Health etc

-- Diversity awareness and empowerment programme for young people in interface communities, with Monkstown Youth Club
+- Diversity awareness and empowerment programme for young people in interface communities

-- Welcoming Newcomers programme: workshops on immigration and asylum for youth and community groups and schools in North Belfast, and a series of visits to community groups for new migrant families
+- Welcoming Newcomers programme: workshops on cultural diversity, immigration and asylum for youth and community groups and schools in North Belfast, multicultural community events, visits and support for new migrant families

 - One-to-one mentoring delivered with R-City